trezor/trezor-suite/README.md

 ## Running regtest tests

-Since running the tests require an installed regtest-bitcore *and* an empty regtest blockchain, there is a docker image for that (so you don't litter your system with that)
+Running the tests require an installed regtest-bitcore *and* an empty regtest blockchain, but there is a docker that runs the bitcore in background.

+Before running coverage, do

-* `cd docker_test`
+* `make bitcore-test-docker`

-* `docker build -t hdwallet_docker_test .`
-* `docker run -v /path-to-hd-wallet/hd-wallet:/hd-wallet hdwallet_docker_test bash -c './do.sh && source ~/.nvm/nvm.sh && cd /hd-wallet/ && npm run coverage'`
-  * or any goal instead of coverage
+And you can normally run coverage tests.

 ## License